Posted: 12/09/18 | December 9th, 2018

 Sometimes when we take a photograph, parts of the shot might end up being darker or brighter than we want.
 We refer to the dark areas of the shot as shadows, and the bright areas of the shot as highlights.

 We can fix this by changing the brightness of the shadow and highlight areas specifically, using either the “Shadow” or “Highlight” tool.
-This is a tool that works particularly well on RAW files as they retain more information on the shadow and highlight areas of an image compared to a compressed JPG, which discards most of this information in order to save file size.
+This is a tool that works particularly well on RAW files, as they retain more information on the shadow and highlight areas of an image compared to a compressed JPG, which discards most of this information in order to reduce the file size.

 Here’s a shot of a couple enjoying a bonfire and fireworks display in Edinburgh during Hogmanay: